 Soon it was our time to go into the warm up zone, I’m not kidding when I say my hands were shaking!
 My face was a pure look of panic for most of the mandatory warm up and I had worked up a bit of sweat by that point…… seriously if I couldn’t even handle a 10 minute warm up how on earth was I going to tackle the course?!
 The next few minutes went by like a blur, I remember the TM pledge and getting down on one knee and listening to rules about health and safety.
 Then it was time to go!
 I remember Eye of the tiger playing and the 10 second countdown beginning, too late to back out now!!!
 The countdown got to zero and off we went.
 In my head I just kept telling myself to keep on running as everyone was watching!!
 At least try and look like a pro!!

-Relieved when I rounded the first corner and could slow the pace down a bit, I didn’t feel too bad as people were walking but Teresa and I settled on more of a jog to keep moving.
+Relieved when I rounded the first corner and could slow the pace down a bit, I didn’t feel too bad in doing so as people were walking but my first time TM buddy Teresa (Luke’s mum) and I settled on more of a jog to keep moving.

 Teresa and I were quite quiet for the first mile, I think we were just trying to focus and pace ourselves.
 So it started off quite serious, plus I was dreading what obstacles were going to be waiting for me!!